Business Intelligence (BI) Consulting Concepts

 This is actually an important concept.
 If the OLAP database is initially configured to aggregate the data by month, the analyst will not be able to later see the data at a finer granularity, like days or hours, without going back to the original data source and extracting it again.
 Therefore, it is important to understand how the data will be utilized before setting up the dimensions, or OLAP Cubes.

 Obviously, there is a lot more that can be said on the subject of business intelligence and data warehouse design that we did not cover here, however, the goal here is to assist you in understanding the basic concepts that play a part when considering any data warehouse or business intelligence solution, as well as the differences between an OLTP database and an OLAP database and some of the principles used in setting up a data warehouse.

 This information should also help you evaluate Business Intelligence Consulting providers.

 If you are looking for a BI solution, your next steps will be to research the tools your prospective vendors have available for:

 - Migrating your production data to the data warehouse, and

 - Analyzing your data.

-Read our blog with examples of how some companies are using business intelligence to better their organizations.
+For more examples of how some companies are using BI consulting to better their organizations, please read our blog.